JuanjoJmnz/MonitoreoSistema/README.en.md

 <h3 align="center">System Monitoring and Diagnostics (Bash)</h3>

   <p align="center">
     Bash scripts to monitor and diagnose the status of a Linux system.
+Outputs the results to a plain text file, an HTML file, or a PDF file.
+Can also be used in English or Spanish.
     <br />
     <a href="https://github.com/JuanjoJmnz/MonitoreoSistema/issues">Report Bug</a>
     ·